Friday, May 29, 2026

 • Best Used For: Structured, predictable data like financial ledger transactions, user account credentials, and inventory management.

-2. Knowledge Graphs
+2. Knowledge Graphs (3 column)

 Knowledge Graph is a network of real-world entities (people, places, concepts, objects) and the explicit relationships between them.
 It adds a layer of semantic meaning (context) over data, making it understandable to both humans and machines.